founsy/assets-sync/README.md

-# Flask Sample Application
+# Flask CC Assets APIs Application

+APIs to detect and apply operation to a Creative Cloud Assets events.

-This repository provides a sample Python web application implemented using the Flask web framework and hosted using ``gunicorn``.
+This repository is based on a sample Python web application implemented using the Flask web framework and hosted using ``gunicorn``.
 It is intended to be used to demonstrate deployment of Python web applications to OpenShift 3.

 ## Implementation Notes